Turkey: Ethnicity and language

 According to the World Factbook, non-Kurdish ethnic minorities are 7–12% of the population.
 In 2006, KONDA estimated that non-Kurdish and non-Zaza ethnic minorities constituted 8.2% of the population; these were people who gave general descriptions such as Turkish citizen, people with other Turkic backgrounds, Arabs, and others.
 In 2021, 4% of adult citizens identified as non-ethnic Turk or non-ethnic Kurd in a survey.
-According to the Constitutional Court, there are only four officially recognized minorities in Turkey: the three non-Muslim minorities recognized in the Treaty of Lausanne (Armenians, Greeks, and Jews (Note: Even though they are not explicitly mentioned in the Treaty of Lausanne.)) and the Bulgarians.
+According to the Constitutional Court, there are only four officially recognized minorities in Turkey: the three non-Muslim minorities recognized in the Treaty of Lausanne (Armenians, Greeks, and Jews (Note: Even though they are not explicitly mentioned in the Treaty of Lausanne)) and the Bulgarians.
 (Note: The Bulgarian community in Turkey is now so small that this disposition is de facto not applied.)
 In 2013, the Ankara 13th Circuit Administrative Court ruled that the minority provisions of the Lausanne Treaty should also apply to Assyrians in Turkey and the Syriac language.
-Other unrecognized ethnic groups include Albanians, Bosniaks, Circassians, Georgians, Laz, Pomaks, and Roma.
+Other unrecognized ethnic groups include Crimean Tatars, Albanians, Bosniaks, Circassians, Georgians, Laz, Pomaks, and Roma.

 The official language is Turkish, which is the most widely spoken Turkic language in the world.
 It is spoken by 85% to 90% of the population as a first language.
 Kurdish speakers are the largest linguistic minority.
 A survey estimated 13% of the population speak Kurdish or Zaza as a first language.
 Other minority languages include Arabic, Caucasian languages, and Gagauz.
 The linguistic rights of the officially recognized minorities are de jure recognized and protected for Armenian, Bulgarian, Greek, Hebrew, (Note: The Turkish government considers that, for the purpose of the Treaty of Lausanne, the language of Turkish Jews is Hebrew, even though the mother tongue of Turkish Jews was not Hebrew but historically Judaeo-Spanish (Ladino) or other Jewish languages.) and Syriac.
 There are multiple endangered languages in Turkey.